skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

 (the same one that supports the
 [Truffle DSL](/graal-truffle-tutorial-part-3-specializations-with-truffle-dsl-typesystem)).
-The generated code is carefully tailored to be amenable to partial evaluation by Graal, an still allow for polymorphic methods, like with inheritance or interface.
+The generated code is carefully tailored to be amenable to partial evaluation by Graal, and still allow for polymorphic methods, like with inheritance or interface.

 You can create your own libraries, but for reading array elements,